andrewhwaller/david-legacy-session-6/slides.md

 * This is one of the most descriptive messianic texts from the Second Temple period.
 * This passage combines themes and motifs from several different biblical texts, including Jer 23, Isa 11, Psalm 2, and others.
   * We have the son of David smashing the evil rulers of the nations, like Psalm 2.
+    * This makes sense in the context of the Hasmonean period, when the Psalms of Solomon were written.
   * We have the language of purification and cleansing from Ezekiel.
   * We have a righteous ruler, obeying the law of the king from Deuteronomy, whose own king is God himself.
   * All of this is connected to the regathering of Israel's tribes; the post-exilic restoration involves this son of David.